jvlsg/HeadPage/README.md

 ## Main Vulnerabilities

 ### Illegal File Access
-* Profile pictures are stored as static files in the site with standardized name `user_(user_id)avatar`.
+* Profile pictures are stored as static files in the site with standardized name `(username)_avatar`.
 They appear in the User's profile as a thumbnail.
 "Full Resolution" pictures are accessible by using their filename, e.g. `headpage.example/social/static?file=user1_avatar.jpg` The `file` in the GET is not properly validated/sanitized

 ### SQL Injection
 * User pages are accessible using paramters "headpage.example/user?id=1".
 The parameter is used in a raw SQL SELECT, to load the user's data for the page